New transparency regime affecting property in ScotlandTransitional grace period ends on 1 April 2024

 Overseas entities – UK-wide regime

-A new regime for registering details of persons who have influence over or control overseas entities with property interests in the UK has been introduced under the Economic Crime (Transparency and Enforcement) Act 2022.
-The Act was first introduced to Parliament as a Bill on 1 March 2022 and received Royal Assent on 15 March 2022.
+A new regime for registering details of persons who have influence over or control overseas entities with property interests in the UK was introduced under the Economic Crime (Transparency and Enforcement) Act 2022.
+The Act received Royal Assent on 15 March 2022.

 For an analysis of what the Economic Crime (Transparency and Enforcement) Act 2022 means for commercial real estate in Scotland please see this article published on our website.

-Subject to the exemptions and exceptions mentioned above, the ambit of the 2021 Regulations is potentially very wide and it seems likely that parties will be brought within their scope as associates inadvertently, particularly as a result of the type of off-register events given as examples above (such as the acquisition of additional voting rights in overseas entities, or changing of office bearers in unincorporated associations).
-As the 2021 Regulations are complex, the transitional grace period is welcome and should enable greater understanding (as well as publicity) of how the new transparency regime works in practice, prior to the offence provisions coming into effect.
+Subject to the exemptions and exceptions mentioned above, the ambit of the 2021 Regulations is potentially very wide and it appears that parties could be brought within their scope as associates inadvertently, particularly as a result of the type of off-register events given as examples above (such as the acquisition of additional voting rights in overseas entities, changing of office bearers in unincorporated associations, or entering into contracts such as missives or option agreements).

 Detailed guidance on the RCI is available on the Registers of Scotland website.